 How does it perform though?

-Despite the low price tag, the Vax U85-AS-Pme generates surprisingly strong suction power.
+Despite the low price tag, we think the Vax U85-AS-Pme generates surprisingly strong suction power.
 The multi-cyclonic technology maintains suction power as the canister fills with dirt, while the brush bar is powerful enough to stir up dust and debris.
 Considering the price, we think it provides excellent cleaning performance.

 The Vax does a decent job of cleaning carpets, due to the strong suction and motorised brush bar.
 Don’t expect it to match upright vacuums costing twice as much, but it’s no slouch and the difference in performance isn’t as big as you would expect.